New Mexico

 Bernalillo County, NM Van Bering Robinson Sept 10, 1980

-Robinson was convicted of murdering Albuquerque Police Officer Phil Chacon.
-Chacon was gunned down while responding to a robbery report at a shoe store.
+Van Bering Robinson was convicted of murdering Albuquerque Police Officer Phil Chacon.
+Chacon was gunned down at Wyoming and Central while responding to a robbery report at a shoe store.
 Robinson was exonerated in 1983 after it was found that three Albuquerque police officers falsified information to frame him for the murder.
 Robinson was awarded $75,000 in 1985.
 [9/05]